swaranga/dloom/README.md

 ### Pre-built Binaries

 `dloom` is a single cross-platform binary and can be installed on macOS and Linux.
 You can download the latest release from the [GitHub releases](https://github.com/swaranga/dloom/releases/) page.
-Simply download the binary, make it executable and place it in your `PATH`.
+Simply download the `dloom` binary, and place it in your `PATH`.

 ### From Source